tuhlnaa/HuBERT-ECG-Extended/README.md

-Project about self-supervised pre-training of of a Large ECG model ready to be transferred.
+Project about self-supervised pre-training of a Large ECG model ready to be transferred on multiple downstream tasks
 # todo